ZajarSaid/FARMERS_REGISTRY/README.md

 # FARMERS_REGISTRY
-Hello ! my name is Zacharia Said i'm a junior developer currently working on a farmers Registry system as it has to be elaborated below.......
+Hello ! my name is Zacharia Said i'm a full Stack developer currently working on a farmers Registry system as it has to be elaborated below.......